solidjs/solid/README.md

 - "Simple, not easy": learn a few powerful concepts that can be reused, combined, and built on top of
 - Provides modern framework features like JSX, fragments, Context, Portals, Suspense, streaming SSR, progressive hydration, Error Boundaries and concurrent rendering.
 - Naturally debuggable: A `<div>` is a real div, so you can use your browser's devtools to inspect the rendering
-- Webcomponent friendly and can author custom elements
+- [Web component friendly](https://github.com/solidjs/solid/tree/main/packages/solid-element#readme) and can author custom elements
 - Isomorphic: render your components on the client and the server
 - Universal: write [custom renderers](https://github.com/solidjs/solid/releases/tag/v1.2.0) to use Solid anywhere
 - A growing community and ecosystem with active core team support